 The Hematology / Oncology Fellowship Training Program is an ACGME-accredited program with a curriculum incorporating an intensive three-year program that provides clinical and research training leading to eligibility for subspecialty certification by the American Board of Pediatrics.

 Cincinnati Children’s is a leader in clinical, translational and basic science research.
-More than 300 faculty members have secured more than $100 million in National Institutes of Health funding, with a total extramural funding of $120 million and an annual research budget of $225 million.
-Cincinnati Children’s ranks second in the nation among children’s hospitals in terms of NIH funding.
-Total pediatric research space is about a million square feet, the latest phase of which opened in 2007.
+More than 950 faculty members have secured $161 million in National Institutes of Health funding, with a total extramural funding of $242 million.
+Cincinnati Children’s ranks third in the nation among children’s hospitals in terms of NIH funding.
+Total pediatric research space is more than 1.4 million square feet.
 The University of Cincinnati College of Medicine, across the street, is an additional source for professional collaboration and interaction.